RogierdeRuijter/fish-race/README.md

 ## Welcome to development of the fish race

-This is the development repo for the fish race (itisafishrace.xyz)
+A website that holds a fish race